 - You cannot completely control mistakes from happening, but you can respond to mistakes with compassion and a willingness to learn and grow from them.

-By following these tips, you can focusing on being in control rather than controlling, and you can create a more fulfilling and empowering life for yourself and those around you.
+By following these tips, you can focusing on taking charge of the things you can control rather than trying to control the uncontrollable, and you can create a more fulfilling and empowering life for yourself and those around you.